ManiaQwy/ManiaQwy/README.md

-- 👋 Hi, I’m @ManiaQwy
+- Hi, I’m @ManiaQwy.
+I create basic games and entertainment using JS/CSS/HTML (sometimes C++)
-- programista
-- robie losowe gry w js

 <!---
 ManiaQwy/ManiaQwy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.